The period from death to burial.

-Sheloshim – the first thirty days from the day of burial, including the shivah; the complete mourning period for all except for a parent.
+The first thirty days of mourning beginning with the day of burial; the complete mourning period for all, except for a parent.

-Yud-bet chodesh – the “year of mourning”, actually the twelve Hebrew months following the day of death, the mourning period for a parent.
+The twelve Hebrew months following the day of death; the mourning period for a parent.

-Yahrzeit – the anniversary date of the death, according to the Jewish calendar.
+The anniversary date of the death per the Jewish calendar.

 During the period of Aninut, an individual who has lost a loved one is referred to as an Onen.
 Jewish tradition recognizes the enormous pain and shock of loss, so an Onen is freed from the responsibility of performing any mitzvot, aside from during Shabbat.
 An Onen does not have to recite the shema or put on tefilin during this time.
 In addition, even close friends are instructed not to express condolences but rather to wait until after the interment to offer supportive words to the Onen.
 Therefore, the words “May the Almighty comfort you among all the other mourners of Zion and Jerusalem” are said as the family leaves the cemetery.

 Following the period of Aninut is Avelut, a Hebrew word meaning “lamenting.”
 During this time, mourner is referred to as an avel.
 Avelut encompasses the mourning customs of shiva, sheloshim and, when a parent has died, Yut-bet chodesh.